Can Your Credit Card Help With Coronavirus Travel Cancellations?

 Probably not, but travel companies are stepping up to the plate

 While travel credit cards are often touted for their valuable perks, in this case, their insurance benefits probably won’t help much when it comes to getting trip costs refunded.
 The good news?
 You have other options.
-Many travel companies are cutting breaks for travelers as COVID-19 spreads.
+Most travel companies are cutting breaks for travelers as COVID-19 spreads.

 Here’s what you should know right now: